Last updated on:

 Editors SeeMe-nopause

-Do you find yourself waking up in the middle of the night more frequently?
-Does it take ages to fall asleep?
-Or do you wake up far too early and struggle to drift off again?
-Poor sleep is one of the first signs that your body is entering menopause.
-And no, it doesn’t just begin “sometime around your fifties.”
-Hormonal changes can start as early as your thirties and typically become noticeable in your forties.
-However, many women don’t immediately associate these symptoms with menopause and end up enduring them for far too long.
+Do you find yourself waking up more frequently during the night?
+Does it take an age to drift off?
+Or do you wake up far too early and struggle to get back to sleep?
+Poor sleep is often one of the earliest indicators that your body is entering menopause.
+And no, it doesn’t only begin “sometime around your fifties.”
+Hormonal changes can start as early as your thirties and typically become more noticeable in your forties.
+However, many women don’t immediately make the connection between these symptoms and menopause, leaving them to cope with the issues for far too long.

 What happens in your body?

-Around the age of 40, the first hormonal changes may gradually begin.
-Typically, this starts with a decrease in progesterone, while oestrogen levels remain relatively stable for a while.
-This imbalance—commonly referred to as oestrogen dominance—can lead to symptoms such as poor sleep or mood swings.
-You might not notice changes in your menstrual cycle yet, but you may observe subtle signs like difficulty sleeping or mood fluctuations
+Around the age of 40, the first hormonal changes may begin to occur gradually.
+This often starts with a decline in progesterone levels, while oestrogen levels remain relatively stable for a time.
+This imbalance can result in symptoms such as poor sleep or mood swings.
+You might not yet notice changes in your menstrual cycle, but you may experience these subtle shifts.

 When your menstrual pattern begins to change, this is known as perimenopause.
-This phase usually starts around age 45 and can last for several years.
-As you progress through this stage, your hormone levels gradually decline, which can significantly affect your sleep quality.
+This phase typically starts around the age of 45 and can last for several years.
+As you move through this stage, your hormone levels gradually decrease — and this can have an impact on your sleep quality.

 The role of hormones in sleep